We need art

 The donations will increase our capital, which we’ll use to make the university an even better place to study, conduct research, and make a difference.
 Our gift to you is the most current art and a strong cultural life.
 By donating to the University of the Arts Helsinki, you can give your support to our unique art education and invest in the future of art in Finland.

-The campaign has already collected 3,8 million euros!
+The campaign has already collected more than 4,3 million euros!

 The following donors have given permission to publish their names: